 Getting soaked at Victoria Falls, Livingstone

 Founded in 1905 and named after the renowned Scottish explorer Dr David Livingstone, Livingstone owes its existence primarily to Victoria Falls, or Mosi-oa-Tunya – the Smoke that Thunders, as it is aptly known.
-Victoria Falls is the primary draw card to this frontier town and in every sense lives up to its title as one of the Seven Natural Wonders of the World.
-With a width of 1688m and height of 108m, in season it sends more than five hundred million cubic meters of water plummeting over the edge each minute with sprays visible for miles reaching up to 400m and higher into the air.
+Victoria Falls is the primary drawcard to this frontier town and in every sense lives up to its title as one of the Seven Natural Wonders of the World.
+With a width of 1688m and height of 108m, in the season it sends more than five hundred million cubic meters of water plummeting over the edge each minute with sprays visible for miles reaching up to 400m and higher into the air.
 Nothing quite prepares you though for the sheer exhilaration of actually being there.
 Walking along the pathway that hugs the crevice, taking in the full force of the spray, soaked and excited as you gaze into the deep crevice and cascading waters below.
 The force of nature will astound you and this is certainly one of the more dramatic places to visit in Southern Africa.
 Be prepared to get soaked!
-Read about my last visit.
+Be it on the Zimbabwe or Zambian side.

 Whale Watching in Hermanus, South Africa